List of The Phantom Tollbooth characters: Horrible Hopping Hindsight

 The Horrible Hopping Hindsight is a hopping demon with rear-facing eyes that hops backwards.

 Threadbare Excuse

 The Threadbare Excuse is a thin demon.

 Two-Faced Hypocrite

 The Two-Faced Hypocrite is a two-headed quadrupedal demon.

 Exclusive to the film, the Two-Headed Hypocrite joins its fellow demons in attacking Milo, Tock, and Humbug.
 Milo defeats it by throwing the word "Forthright" at it.

 Overbearing Know-It-All

 The Overbearing Know-It-All is a bulbous demon that gives misinformation and bad advice to people.

-In the Chuck Jones adaption, the Overbearing Know-It-All is voiced by Mel Blanc.
+In the Chuck Jones adaptation, the Overbearing Know-It-All is voiced by Mel Blanc.

+Dilemma

-DilemmaDilemma is a smoke-snorting demon with long-pointed horns and hooves.
+Dilemma is a smoke-snorting demon with long-pointed horns and hooves.

 Gross Exaggeration

 The Gross Exaggeration is a grotesque demon whose teeth can mangle any truths.
 He often works with the Overbearing Know-It-All.

-Unused Characters
+Unused characters

 In Juster's notes and drafts, there are a number of characters for which Juster had sketched, but did not use in the final drafts: